 Outbound marketing is how we’ve traditionally approached marketing.
 We use vehicles such as print media, television, radio, tradeshows, cold calling, and listservs to push out information to the masses.
 In a sense, it means we’ve been interrupting potential prospects in an effort to get them onboard with our product, service, or message.

 Inbound marketing takes the opposite approach by making it simpler to get found by those who are already using the internet to look for our product, service, expertise, or message.

 In essence it is about earning someone’s attention versus paying for it, or as some would say, the difference between using marketing as a sledge hammer or a magnet.

-An inbound marketing approach requires setting up one’s website as a hub that will attract visitors via search engines and SEO (search engine optimization), blogs, videos, webinars, and other forms of social media.
+An inbound marketing approach requires setting up one’s website as a hub that will attract visitors via search engines and SEO (search engine optimization), blogs, podcasts, videos, webinars, and other forms of social media.
 It also explains why it is essential to have a website where content can be added and updated on a moment’s notice without being dependent on outside technical support.

 Experts suggest most marketers today spend 90% of their efforts on outbound marketing and 10% on inbound marketing.
 They suggest those ratios should actually be flipped.